-- c.
-The need for site specific improvements are identified within an approved Florida/Alabama TPO Bike/Pedestrian Master Plan. - 2.
-Sidewalks shall be constructed within a development when 50% or more of any developable portion of the property is within 2 miles of a public school as measured radially from the school's main / front office entrance.
+2. Sidewalks shall be installed along one side of the development's roadways (which act as a collector) when 50% or more of any developable portion of the property is within 1 miles of a public school as measured radially from the school's main / front office entrance.